Zach Boychuk

-Zachary Boychuk (born October 4, 1989) is a Canadian professional ice hockey centre who is currently playing for Eisbären Berlin in the Deutsche Eishockey Liga (DEL).
-He was drafted by the Carolina Hurricanes in the first round, 14th overall, in the 2008 NHL Entry Draft and played parts of 7 seasons in the NHL with Carolina Huricanes, Pittsburgh Penguins and Nashville Predators.
+Zachary Boychuk (born October 4, 1989) is a Canadian professional ice hockey centre for HK Olimpija Ljubljana of the ICE Hockey League (ICEHL).
+He was drafted by the Carolina Hurricanes in the first round, 14th overall, in the 2008 NHL entry draft and played parts of seven seasons in the NHL with Carolina Hurricanes, Pittsburgh Penguins and Nashville Predators.

 He played major junior with the Lethbridge Hurricanes of the Western Hockey League (WHL).
-Boychuk has had a 3-year career in the KHL with Sibir Novosibirsk and before moving on to Europe having won titles in Switzerland and Germany with SC Bern (2018-19), and Eisbären Berlin (2020-21, 2021-22) respectively.
+Boychuk has had a three-year career in the Kontinental Hockey League (KHL) with Sibir Novosibirsk and before moving on to Europe having won titles in Switzerland and Germany with SC Bern (2018–19), and Eisbären Berlin (2020–21, 2021–22 and 2023–24) respectively.

-He has represented Team Canada at three Spengler Cups - winning the 2017, and 2019 editions.
+He has represented Canada in three Spengler Cup tournaments, winning the 2017 and 2019 editions.